 CORS & security headers

-CORS-before-HTTPS-redirect ordering, the SignalR-credentialed-CORS gotcha, and the production security headers you should configure before launch.
+CORS-before-HTTPS-redirect ordering, the SignalR-credentialed-CORS gotcha, and the production security headers the kit emits by default.

 - 08/08